 - Participates in the work of the CAG on the overall support and development of the conference.
 This includes work such as conference strategic planning, new policy development, managing deviations from policy, setting of fees, resolution of conference issues, and assistance with individual conferences when requested by the conference chair.

-- Provides oversight and keeps abreast of ongoing conference activity (included on all conference email aliases).
+- Provides oversight and keeps abreast of ongoing conference activity (included on conference chair email aliases).

 - For all contracts requiring CAG approval, works with Conference Administration and ACM HQ to see that